Dark-baba/Broken/README.md

 # Broken just fun 😁

-use pydroid 3
+# use pydroid 3

-# termux
+first you install pydroid 3
-ls
+and pip install
-cd broken
+turtle
-python broken.py
+and run 😁